 “US-Hungary cooperation is a success story,” in terms of business, defense, and also – especially since President Donald Trump entered office – in political terms, PM Orbán said following his meeting with a delegation from the US-Hungary Business Council last week.

-Prime Minister Viktor Orbán, Peter Szijjártó, Minister of Foreign Affairs and Trade, and Mihaly Varga, Minister of Finance, met with Eric Stewart, president of the US-Hungary Business Council, or USHBC, an organization of 30 major US companies with investments of at least USD 1 billion in Hungary, in the Carmelite Monastery.
-This was the fourth visit arranged by USHBC bringing prominent American business leaders to Hungary.
+Prime Minister Viktor Orbán, Minister of Foreign Affairs and Trade Peter Szijjártó, and Minister of Finance Mihaly Varga met in the Carmelite Monastery with Eric Stewart, president of the US-Hungary Business Council (USHBC), an organization of 30 major US companies with investments of at least USD 1 billion in Hungary.
+This was the fourth visit arranged by USHBC to bring prominent American business leaders to Hungary.